-As Labor Day approaches, people are gearing up for the last big blowout of the summer—and if you’re cutting carbs, you can definitely still be included.
-Here are some of the best keto BBQ recipes and tips to ensure you have a blast.
+As we move through the last days of August and Labor Day approaches, there’s at least one more big BBQ coming up—and if you’re cutting carbs, you can definitely still be included.
+Here are some of the best keto BBQ recipes and tips to ensure you have a low-carb blast.

-Because fats (read: meats) are still allowed, navigating the food situation on a grilling-heavy holiday like the 4th of July or Labor Day isn’t as difficult as you may think.
-There are just a few hidden pitfalls to be aware of.
+Because fats (read: meats) are still allowed, keeping keto while navigating the food situation on a grilling-heavy holiday like the 4th of July or Labor Day isn’t as difficult as you may think.
+There are just a few hidden pitfalls to be aware of to keep it both low-carb and tasty.

 For sides, make sure you’re incorporating lots of leafy greens.
 You can also indulge in fats—so bacon and cheese are still on the table.
 Ditto avocado.
 Just make sure you’re using low-carb veggies to scoop up guac (like cauliflower, broccoli, bell peppers, and cucumber slices).